openmobilityfoundation/mobility-data-specification/provider/README.md

 ### UUIDs for Devices

-MDS defines the *device* as the unit that transmits GPS signals for a particular vehicle.
+MDS defines the *device* as the unit that transmits GPS or GNSS signals for a particular vehicle.
 A given device must have a UUID (`device_id` below) that is unique within the Provider's fleet.

 Additionally, `device_id` must remain constant for the device's lifetime of service, regardless of the vehicle components that house the device.

 ### Geographic Data

-References to geographic datatypes (Point, MultiPolygon, etc.) imply coordinates encoded in the [WGS 84 (EPSG:4326)](https://en.wikipedia.org/wiki/World_Geodetic_System) standard GPS projection expressed as [Decimal Degrees](https://en.wikipedia.org/wiki/Decimal_degrees).
+References to geographic datatypes (Point, MultiPolygon, etc.) imply coordinates encoded in the [WGS 84 (EPSG:4326)](https://en.wikipedia.org/wiki/World_Geodetic_System) standard GPS or GNSS projection expressed as [Decimal Degrees](https://en.wikipedia.org/wiki/Decimal_degrees).

 Whenever an individual location coordinate measurement is presented, it must be represented as a GeoJSON [`Feature`](https://tools.ietf.org/html/rfc7946#section-3.2) object with a corresponding [`timestamp`][ts] property and [`Point`](https://tools.ietf.org/html/rfc7946#section-3.1.2) geometry: